ozkriff/awesome-quads/README.md

 - [Trainwreck](https://whenyou77.itch.io/trainwreck) - switch levers to lead the trains onto the right track.
 - [The Beat Of Space](https://reddit.com/r/rust_gamedev/comments/11kcgcj/the_beat_of_space) - a space-themed rhythm game.
 - [Mage Rush](https://iinacho.itch.io/mage-rush) - a micro vampiresurvivors-like game made for LowRezJam'23.
+- [pong-macroquad-hecs](https://github.com/j0of/pong-macroquad-hecs) - a "BLAZINGLY FAST" Pong clone implemented using Macroquad and hecs.

 ### Games: On top of miniquad